 The best months to enjoy the Greek islands without the extreme temperatures and tourist crowds are late April, May, June, September and early October.

-During these months, you will also find lower hotel prices, and it’s easier to book ferry tickets and do some Greek island hopping.
+During these months, you will also find lower hotel prices and lower car rental prices.
+Plus, it’s easier to book ferry tickets and do some Greek island hopping.

 Let’s break this down further!